Oregon DHS Child Welfare Professionals

 Please note that registration does not guarantee a seat in the course.
 Registration closes approximately 30 days prior to the date of each course.
 When all registration requests have been processed and prioritized, you will be notified via email if your registration has been accepted.
 Please add this date to your calendar as tentative appointment.

 Professional Certificate Information

-Child welfare professionals receive a Professional Certificate: Child Welfare Practice with Adoptive & Foster Families upon successful completion of all seven courses [8 training days] totaling 70 CEU hours.
+Child welfare professionals receive a Professional Certificate: Child Welfare Practice with Adoptive & Foster Families upon successful completion of all six courses [8 training days] totaling 70 CEU hours.
 There is no application process required.
 The Professional Certificate will be issued upon completion of all courses, including pre-reading assignments.
 This Certificate can be completed within 4-6 months if all courses are attended in consecutive order.

 What is a Certificate of Completion (noncredit)?

 Certificates of Completion are awarded to all noncredit students who successfully complete a series of focused workshops.
 The certificate reflects the total contact hours earned in continuing education units.
 In addition, students needing to document their participation on a workshop-by-workshop basis can receive a certificate of completion for each individual workshop they successfully complete.
 These certificates of completion have been approved by the appropriate department(s).